pragma-/grafmon/README.md

 # Notes

+This app is aimed at short-term use on personal laptops/desktops.
+For long-term monitoring of servers, you should use something like sysstat logging along with grafana/kibana.

-I needed an easy-to-install app that can graph in real-time various system metrics, notably percentages of CPU usages for all active processes.
+I needed an easy-to-install local app that requires no-to-minimal set-up to graph in real-time various system metrics and custom IoT metrics, notably percentages of CPU usages for all active processes and wattage usages of my home appliances.
 The KDE and Gnome system monitors/task managers graphed overall CPU usage rather than per-process usage.

 Grafmon is inspired in part by Windows' perfmon.exe.
 The graph does not scroll, but instead